Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Yaxha lagoon seen from one of the Mayan temples

-Yaxha lagoon seen from one of the Mayan temples (Depositphotos)
+Yaxha lagoon seen from one of the Mayan temples.
+(Depositphotos)

 The History of Yaxhá

-The Mayan Civilization
+The Maya Civilization

 Yaxha stelae and altars